Never lend your car to anyone to whom you have given birth. ~ Erma Bombeck

-Parent’s Guide to Teaching Driving Tip #4: Teach them to change a tire or familiarize them with AAA if you have it.
+Parent’s Guide to Teaching Driving Tip #4: Teach them to change a tire or familiarize them with AAA if they have it.
 Make sure you go over what to do—pull over away from traffic and turn on hazard lights.

 Lesson #9: Handling Emergencies

 Go over what to do in the event of a crash.
-Locate the insurance information and car’s emergency kit.
+Locate the insurance information and the car’s emergency kit.

 This is a good time to research insurance for your teen driver.
 Some insurers will want your teen added to your policy as soon as he or she obtains a temporary permit.
 Others require teens to be added once they reach licensing age.

 Nerdwallet provides a comprehensive guide to car insurance and safe driving for teenagers.

 Bonus Parent’s Guide to Teaching Driving Tips

 - Be patient!
 Your teen will experience sensory overload, and you do not want to add to the stress of a new, scary situation.
 Don’t panic.

 - Start with the basics and build from there.
 Provide simple instructions, so your teen has time to understand and prepare.
 On the same note, provide them with solid cues like “ease off the gas and begin to brake” or “start slowing because we are going to make a right turn.”

 - Put your teen in real-life situations, so they’re familiar when they’re out on their own.